-Non-Research Projects (Virtual)
+Non-Research Projects (On–Site)

-UCSD Summer Photography and Social Media Intern
+UCSD Summer Photography and Videography

 Ange Mason, Education Program Manager, San Diego Supercomputer Center, UCSD